gregorriegler/mob-programming-rpg/retro/microretro-2022-12-15.md

 - curios to test the rotation issue again manually
     - fix failing ci (test)
+        - hard-coded path to npm in the test
     - deploy to heroku (automatically)
 - Game ctor should use props obj iso multi params
 - !! potential bug: rotate button should not use rotateToTarget